 The type of support offered will depend on the individual nature of your disability and an assessment of your needs.
 Our aim is to enable disabled students to identify the most appropriate support for their individual needs in the context of their chosen course of study and, ultimately, to enable them to develop independent support strategies as far as possible.

 Disabled students are encouraged to discuss their support requirements with one of our Advisers as soon as possible.
 In this way, the most appropriate support can be identified, implemented as far as possible and modified in response to the student's individual needs.
 Please contact us if you would like to make an appointment to see one of our Advisers.
 This is particularly important if you require any adjustments to examination arrangements.
 Please see our range of services for further details about the additional support available.
-Further information is also available in the University's Student Disability Statement and in our Introduction to Disability Services video.

 The Disabled Students' Allowance (DSA) is an additional allowance available to UK students who incur additional expenditure because of their disability.
 It can contribute to the cost of support such as specialist equipment, personal assistance and travel to enable you to do your course.
 Further details are available on our DSA page.